In this exercise, we will delve into the concept of variable importance

 varImpPlot(rFmodel, type = 2)

-Using the iml Package
+Also, the iml

 First, create a predictor object.
 We specify class 2 since we want to get our second factor (i.e. 1).